Water & Waste Disposal Loan Guarantees

 How do we get started?

-- Lenders: Contact a representative in your local RD office for details on how to become an approved lender
+- Lenders: Contact a representative in your local RD office.
+For details visit our website at www.rd.usda.gov/OneRDGuarantee.

 Who can answer questions?

-- Contact your local RD representative who serves your area.
+Contact the local Rural Development office that serves your area.

 What governs this program?